industrial-edge/notifier-getting-started/docs/Installation.md

 **Enable email option**

-Navigate to Settings > Manage 'My notifications' on the left bar.
+Navigate to Settings > Manage "My notifications" on the left bar.

 Add at least one filter for displaying your notifications.